Whatever the reasons you may have for learning Korean. You can be sure there is an app to meet your needs.

 9. Rocket Languages — Korean course

-Rocket languages is another one that has everything to take you to the next level of the Korean language.
+Rocket languages have everything to take you to the next level of Korean.
 This all-in-one Korean app gives you access to everything from how to speak to increasing your vocabulary.

-The app’s primary focus is to teach everyday conversation and interaction instead of memorizing words, phrases, and sentences.
+The app primarily focuses on teaching everyday conversation and interaction instead of memorizing words, phrases, and sentences.
 As an effect, you learn what is practical and not just in theory.

 Rocket Korean courses comprise many features.
-For example, 116 hours of study time, voice recognition phrases, 100’s lessons on speaking, writing, language, and culture, and a survival kit.
+For example, there are 116 hours of study time, voice recognition phrases, 100 lessons on speaking, writing, language, and culture, and a survival kit.

-While Rocket languages claim to cover scratch to an intermediate level, it is more geared towards beginner learners.
+While Rocket Languages claims to cover scratch to an intermediate level, it is more geared toward beginner learners.
 Still, it has plenty of content for all types of learners.

 Pricing: Rocket languages have only two paid plans.
 A half-yearly plan at $114 translates into $19 per month and a one-time payment of $99.95 for lifetime access.
 This comes with a money-back 60-day guarantee.